-Last Updated on January 8, 2024
+Last Updated on 2024-01-08

 Have you found yourself in the middle of a relapse, unsure of how you got there?
 If so, you're not alone.
-Relapse rates amongst recovering addicts and alcoholics are unfortunately fairly high.
+Relapse rates amongst recovering addicts and alcoholics are, unfortunately, fairly high.
 But why is this?
 Is relapse a normal part of recovery?

 In this article, we'll touch on the ins and outs of relapse.
 As a leader in the sober companion industry, Active Recovery Companions is committed to providing you with reliable information and resources regarding all things recovery related.
-If you or a loved one are struggling with relapse, please contact us for information on aftercare services and further support.
+If you or a loved one is struggling with relapse, please contact us for information on aftercare services and further support.

 A relapse is when a person in addiction treatment, despite periods of not using substances, returns to their previous patterns of substance use, typically involving drugs or alcohol.

-It's a series of progressive stages that should be addressed immediately as it can derail your recovery.
+It's a series of progressive stages that should be addressed immediately, as it can derail your recovery.

 When we talk about substance use recovery, a lot of people say that relapses are just a normal part of the journey.